gek169/Simple_ISA/README.md

 apop: pop byte register a from the stack.
 (1 byte) (63)
 bpop: pop byte register b from the stack.
 (1 byte) (64)
 interrupt: pass the registers to the user defined "interrupt" function (1 byte) (65)
+clock: set register a to the execution time in thousandths of a second.
+Register B will be the time in seconds.
+C will be the raw number of clock cycles.

 The rest: nop duplicates, free for expansion (1 byte)
 ```